Aptera Motors: Aptera Motors Corp. (2019)

 In January 2023 the company announced a fund drive to raise $50 million, saying they needed at least that amount to start production.
 The company announced in February that the funds would allow for the "initial phases of production", and the following month said it requires additional funds to produce and deliver vehicles to customers.
 Aptera Motors' stated in their 2022 annual report released in May 2023 that the company then had 55 full-time employees.
 They reported $39.9 million in total assets and an operating loss of $61.5 million.

+Zaptera, which purchased the intellectual property of Aptera Motors Inc. in 2012, sued Aptera Motors Corp. in 2024 over various alleged intellectual property infringements.
+Some of the allegations relating to trade secrets were dismissed with prejudice in 2025.
+The lawsuit was mutually dismissed with prejudice in April 2026 as Aptera agreed to issue Zaptera 105,000 shares and 210,000 share warrants.

 Aptera stated in June 2024 that they have finalized the design of the vehicle in late 2023.
 Aptera announced in July 2024 that they have replaced the hub motor design of the drivetrain with a Vitesco Technologies axle drive motor design.
 The company demonstrated its production-intent PI2 model in October 2024.

-In January 2025, electric vehicle startup Telo Trucks partnered with Aptera to offer solar panels as an option for its compact MT1 pickup truck.
-In early April 2025, Aptera announced they have raised a total of $130 million through crowdfunding and $10 million from other investors, and the company requires an additional $60 million before it can start low-volume production, with deliveries planned for late 2025.
-As of April 2025, initial sales are planned for 2026 and full-scale production is planned for 2028.
+Electric vehicle startup Telo Trucks partnered with Aptera in January 2025 to offer solar panels as an option for its compact MT1 pickup truck.

+Aptera announced in April 2025 the company raised a total of $130 million through crowdfunding and $10 million from other investors, and the company requires an additional $60 million before it can start low-volume production, with deliveries planned for late 2025.
+The company planned as of April 2025 for initial sales in 2026 and full-scale production in 2028.
+The company announced in October 2025 it had secured a $75 million equity line of credit and had transitioned to a Public Benefit Corporation trading on Nasdaq under the symbol SEV.

+Aptera stated in its March 2026 financial filings that it has raised a further $17M, and plans starting low-scale production no earlier than March 2027 pending raising a further $50 million.
+A company representative mentioned in June 2026 the company is targeting vehicle deliveries to customers by the end of 2026.

 Prototypes

 Aptera Mk-0 and Mk-1/Typ-1

-The 2006 Aptera Motors' vehicle design has undergone several design revisions.
-The first two prototypes, Aptera Mk-0 and Mk-1, were intended as concept cars for attracting investor funds, rather than as production vehicles.
+The 2006 Aptera Motors Inc. vehicle design underwent several design revisions.
+The first two prototypes, Aptera Mk-0 and Mk-1, were concept cars for attracting investor funds, rather than production intent vehicles.
 The third vehicle, the Aptera 2e, was intended for production, but the required funding was not achieved.